Darknet Diaries: Our Favorite Episodes

 This one we would have all fallen for.
 John Strand’s mother seems like a truly amazing woman and we all would have let her put USBs into any computer in the building.
 Which is exactly what happened in a prison of all places.

-Breaking it down: In this case, Sepio could have blocked removable storage devices while allowing keyboards, mice, and cameras.
+Breaking it down: Sepio could have blocked removable storage devices while still allowing trusted peripherals like keyboards, mice, and cameras, preventing this attack.

 Episode 125: Jeremiah